Combining All Data To See Opportunities

 1. Data Sources

 First, you define and set up your data sources.
-Ensure you know the data source holders and the data quality.
+Ensure you are familiar with the data source holders and the data quality.
 Make sure you agree on a format in which the data is extracted or delivered from the data source.

-In the Import module of Dragon1, you can define a list of data sources you get your data from.
-And you define how the data is imported: manually, scheduled, or digitally (via SOAP/WSDL interfaces or REST-APIs)
+In the Import module of Dragon1, you can define a list of data sources from which you get your data.
+And you define how the data is imported: manually, scheduled, or digitally (via SOAP/WSDL interfaces or REST APIS)

 2. Data Collections